edamame-maru/rootrf/README.md

 ```

 ## Syntax
 `rootrf` finds roots for any polynomial.
 Follow `rootrf` with the coefficients of the polynomial by descending order.
 The last argument is the constant term.
-For example:
-$$2x^2 + 5x + 3$$ would be
+For example, $$2x^2 + 5x + 3$$ would be:

 ```
 $ rootrf 2 5 3